-- Flag Football team - Unified
+- Team - Unified

 The Official Special Olympics Sports rules for Flag Football shall govern all Special Olympics competitions.
 Special Olympics has created these rules based upon rules from a National Flag Football organization.
 Please contact the State Office for a copy of the Flag Football rules